-The hot weather is back – for a few days only.
+The hot weather is back – and it’s staying for a few weeks.

 If you’re one of those people who groans as soon as the word ‘heatwave’ is uttered, here are some helpful tips and tricks for keeping cool.